 February 23 @ 4:30 pm - 5:00 pm

 Rackham Building, Earl Lewis Room, 3rd Floor East

 The Ph.D. in Scientific Computing program is intended for students who will make extensive use of large-scale computation, computational methods, or algorithms for advanced computer architectures in their doctoral studies.
 This seminar series showcases the breadth of research covered by the program.

-Shirlyn Wang, PhD Candidate, Nuclear Engineering & Radiological Sciences and Scientific Computing
+Shirlyn Wang, PhD Candidate, Applied & Interdisciplinary Mathematics and Scientific Computing

 Modeling CTL-mediated Tumor Cell Death Mechanisms and the Activity of Immune Checkpoints in Immunotherapy